borch008/borch008/README.md

 # 👋 Hi there, welcome to my profile!

 🥸 **Who I am**
-I am a enthusiastic Data Scientist with an administrative and financial background.
+I am an enthusiastic Data Scientist with an administrative and financial background.
 In my repositories you will find personal projects and tasks of my courses.
 Feel free to contribute!

 🔝 **Why Data Scientist**
 Being able to predict the future is just as amazing as discovering patterns or finding the most influential features in our models.
 The knowledge we can extract from data is limitless.
 Let's work together to make a better a world.

 🤖 / 🌍 **Ethic**
-It is in our hands, professionals and companies, to make an ethical use of data, as well as deciding what and how we want to teach AI.
+It is in our hands to make an ethical use of data, as well as deciding what and how we want to teach AI.
 We are together in this.

 🔜 **My next steps**
 In this job there is always something new to learn.